Zhang Li (director): Career

 In 2006, he went on to serve as cinematographer for The Banquet.
 He won the Best Cinematography at the 51st Asia Pacific Film Festival, and received the Best Cinematography nomination at the 43rd Golden Horse Awards.
 That same year, he directed Ming Dynasty in 1566, the series has a score of 9.6 out of 10.
 It is one of the highest scores in TV series on Douban.

 In 2007, he directed Memories In China, which earned him a Best Full-length TV series at the 4th Seoul International Drama Awards and a Third Prize of the Flying Apsaras Awards.

 In 2008, Zhang directed The Road We Have Taken, the series stars Sun Honglei, Huang Zhizhong, Ke Lan, Rolling Zhang, Zhang Zhijian, and Guo Guangping.
 He won numerous awards, including the Outstanding TV series at 25th China TV Golden Eagle Award, the Best Television Series at the 16th Shanghai TV Festival, the First Prize of the Flying Apsaras Awards, and the Best Director at the 16th Shanghai TV Festival.
 That same year, he shot the epic war film Red Cliff with Lü Yue.
 The film was directed by John Woo and stars Tony Leung, Takeshi Kaneshiro, Zhang Fengyi, Chang Chen, Zhao Wei, Hu Jun and Lin Chi-ling.

 In 2011, Zhang co-directed with Jackie Chan in 1911.
 The film stars Winston Chao, Jackie Chan, Li Bingbing and Sun Chun.
 The rest of the principal cast, including Jaycee Chan, Hu Ge, Yu Shaoqun, Joan Chen, Huang Zhizhong, Jiang Wu, Ning Jing, Jiang Wenli, Mei Ting, Wei Zongwan, Dennis To, Wang Ziwen, Tobgyal, Simon Dutton, and James Lee Guy.
 The film won the Outstanding Film at the 21st Golden Rooster and Hundred Flowers Film Festival.

 In 2013, he directed Forty Nine Days, adapted from Geling Yan's novel The Flowers of War.

-In 2014, Zhang directed Young Marshal, a biographical historical drama television series centered on Zhang Xueliang, a warlord in the Republic of China (1912-1949) during the early 20 century.
+In 2014, Zhang directed Young Marshal, a biographical historical drama television series centered on Zhang Xueliang, a warlord in the Republic of China (1912-1949) during the early 20th century.
 The drama stars Wen Zhang as Zhang Xueliang, alongside Li Xuejian as Zhang's father, Song Jia as Zhang's first wife Yu Fengzhi and Zhang Xinyi as Zhang's second wife Edith Chao.

 In 2016, Zhang directed Martial Universe, a TV series adaptation based on the internet novel of the same name by Tiancan Tudou.
 The series stars Yang Yang, Zhang Tian'ai, Chun Wu, Wang Likun, Ashton Chen, and Ada Liu.
 The series set to air on Hunan Television and will premiere in 2018.

 In 2017, Zhang directed Cao Cao, based on the life of Cao Cao, a warlord and the penultimate Chancellor of the Eastern Han dynasty who rose to great power in the final years of the dynasty.
 Actor Jiang Wen confirmed that he would portray the male lead.

 Personal life

-Zhang Li married actress Liu Bei in 2003, the couple have a son, they divorced after three year of the marriage.
+Zhang Li married actress Liu Bei in 2003, the couple have a son, and they divorced after three year of the marriage.